At ShelterBox, we’ll do anything to help families affected by natural disaster or conflict.

 What is post-distribution monitoring?

-Put simply, post-distribution monitoring is an exercise whereby ShelterBox teams return to visit families several days or weeks after aid distributions to gather feedback reports from the families who received ShelterBox aid.
+Put simply, post-distribution monitoring is an exercise where ShelterBox teams return to visit families several days or weeks after they received aid to gather feedback from the families who received ShelterBox aid.

 Why do we need to do it?